 Miss Martian appears as a background character in the film (as a student of Super Hero School High), making cameos during the movie.
 She has no speaking lines.

-M'gann debuts in Supergirl as a bartender in bar for aliens.
-There she meet J'onn and the two of the began to bond he discovers she is a Green Martian.
-When Martian Manhunter gets injured and need a blood transfusion, M'gann accepts to aid him but also reveals herself as a White Martian.
-After that, she is imprisoned in the D.E.O., where she tells J'onn that she deflected from her race when they began to exterminate the greens and became a refuge in Earth.
+M'gann debuts in Supergirl as a bartender in a bar for aliens.
+There she meets J'onn and the two of them began to bond he discovers she is a Green Martian.
+When Martian Manhunter gets injured and needs a blood transfusion, M'gann accepts to aid him but also reveals herself as a White Martian.
+After that, she is imprisoned in the D.E.O., where she tells J'onn that she deflected from her race when they began to exterminate the greens and became a refugee on Earth.

 When the White Martians invaded the D.E.O., M'gann, calling herself Miss Martian, aids the heroes.
 After defeating her people, M'gann leaves earth to face the whites.
 J'onn is able to forgive her and tearfully bibs fair well her.